 Many of us often ask ourselves this question with some level of ambiguity or maybe even fear.
 It is not uncommon to feel uncomfortable about the unknown.
 It is only when one speaks with those whose very lives revolve around shaping a positive, productive and safer future, using the very technologies that are at times quite unfamiliar to us, can we begin to feel that there is hope in a technological outlook which will make our lives richer and our world more sustainable.

 We met Dr. Sengupta, an aerospace engineer, rocket scientist, and pilot.
-Dr. Sengupta worked for NASA for 16 years where she led the design of propulsion and landing systems for deep space, Mars, and earth re-entry.
+Dr. Sengupta worked for NASA for 16 years.
+In her work there, she led the design of propulsion and landing systems for deep space, Mars, and earth re-entry.
 She went on to become the Senior Vice President of Systems Engineering at Virgin Hyperloop One.
 Dr. Sengupta is currently Co-Founder and Chief Product officer of Airspace Experience Technologies (ASX), an electric VTOL (vertical take-off and landing) urban air mobility company.
 Her company is looking at ways to facilitate urban travel with a zero carbon footprint in diverse methods of mobility.
 Yes, urban air travel!

-Just when we thought the variety of speakers was wide-ranging, in comes Nigerian-born, Misan Harriman, an artist who has been fascinated with the arts from a young age, drawn to work that makes him “feel”.
+Just when we thought the variety of speakers was wide-ranging, in comes Nigerian-born, Misan Harriman.
+Misan is an artist who has been fascinated with the arts from a young age.
 In my introduction, I touched upon the negativity of news outlets and the news surrounding us.
 Well, Misan has created What We Seee to fulfil the cultural promise of the internet: to evoke emotion by surfacing and amplifying uplifting and inspirational stories in a curated stream.
 I see this as “the scenic route” of goodness and what we need much more of.